Feeding South Florida pleads for financial help in delivering food before CARES Act expires

 “The number of families and individuals that are struggling is incredibly high,” Velez said.
 “The amount of food that’s coming in because of this CARES Act is drastically going down, and at the end of December, it’s going to go away completely.”

-Since the start of the pandemic, food and delivery has been on high demand.
+Since the start of the pandemic, food and delivery have been on high demand.

 Under the Coronavirus Food Assistance Program, which was introduced by the federal government to help meet these demands, Feeding South Florida started delivering and distributing more than 160 tractor-trailer loads of foods in phases since June.